 - 1 large egg

-- 1 teaspoon kosher salt
+- 1 teaspoon Diamond Crystal kosher salt or ½ teaspoon sea salt

-- Preheat oven to 350 degrees F. Line a cookie sheet with parchment paper.
+- Preheat your oven to 350°F. Line a cookie sheet with parchment paper.

 - Remove the top parchment, and cut the dough into 1-inch squares using a pizza cutter.